 Spice up your outdoor living space with a new tablecloth.
 Ours is fast and easy.
 The center contrasting panel acts like a built-in runner, and secret pockets behind each corner hold weights to help keep the cloth in place.

-Our fancy zippered clutch is perfect for weddings, evenings out, and more.
-Of course… we’re not going anywhere like that at the moment, so it’s also a fun way to use some of your prettiest fabric and lace scraps.
+This fancy zippered clutch is perfect for weddings, evenings out + more; and it’s a fun way to use some of your prettiest fabric and lace scraps.
+The fabric peeks through the lace overlay for a lovely textured combination.

 Hold everything you need in one handy unit and add a bit of flair to the look of your table décor.
 Because they’re self-contained, you can use the them with placemats, tablecloths or simply line them up buffet style.

 Layers of double gauze give this tablecloth its lovely drape.
-The deep ruffles are made from two different color panels sewn together.
+The deep ruffles are made from two differently colored panels sewn together.
 We show you how, with some clever gathering, the ruffles can be attached with just one seam.

-Spending some Spring cleaning energy in your closets?
-Perhaps they could use a little freshening up with a sweet smelling sachet.
+Cleaning out your closets?
+Perhaps they could also use a little freshening up with a sweet smelling sachet or two.
 Ours are filled with epsom salts scented with essential oil.
 Fast, easy + economical.

 In today’s plugged-in-turned-on digital world, writing something down may seem old school.
 But if you have a handmade fabric folder to keep your pad, pen, and a few extras; low-tech becomes a very lovely option.

 With wonky piecework and a rustic feel, these sachets are all about the random.
 Hand stitched accents and a bow-tied-button make each unique and personalized.
 Use your favorite little scraps for a fast and easy gift.

 One of the fastest holiday makeovers is a tablecloth.
 Just three steps: cut, hem, set the table.
 So fast, why not create a set?!
 Use a thick, rich drapery or upholstery weight for the underlay – a gorgeous sheer for the overlay.